whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Longtermism_](/utilitarianism-and-practical-ethics#longtermism)

 Strong longtermism is the view that the most important determinant of the value of our actions today is how those actions affect the very long-run future.
 Strong longtermism is implied by most plausible forms of utilitarianism[^28] if we assume that some of our actions can meaningfully affect the long-term future and that we can estimate which effects are positive and which negative.
-A key reason why most utilitarians would endorse strong longtermism is that they accept _temporal_ [_impartiality_](/types-of-utilitarianism#impartiality), the view that the wellbeing of future generations is no less important simply because they are far away in time than the wellbeing of those alive today.
+A key reason why most utilitarians would endorse strong longtermism is that they accept _temporal_ [_impartiality_](/types-of-utilitarianism#impartiality), the view that the well-being of future generations is no less important simply because they are far away in time than the well-being of those alive today.

 An implication of strong longtermism is to take [existential risk reduction](/acting-on-utilitarianism#existential-risk-reduction) very seriously as a moral priority.